Macy Alexander: Storylines

-Macy found comfort in Deacon Sharpe (Sean Kanan), a new friend and recovering alcoholic.
-What started as friendship soon turned more romantic, especially once Macy began helping Deacon pursue custody of his son "little Eric" (Connor Carmody) and his daughter Hope Logan (Rachel and Amanda Pace).
-In part, Macy helped Deacon because by him winning, Brooke Logan would suffer, and Macy had never forgiven Brooke for manipulating her way into her and Thorne's marriage then tossing Thorne aside because he wasn't Ridge.
+Macy finds comfort in recovering alcoholic Deacon Sharpe (Sean Kanan).
+Their friendship becomes romantic and Macy helps Deacon pursue custody of his son "Little Eric" (Connor Carmody) and his daughter Hope Logan (Rachel and Amanda Pace).
+Macy partially helps Deacon to get revenge on Brooke, who Macy has not forgiven.
 Deacon and Macy married and began raising Eric (whom Deacon had won custody of) together, and things were finally back on track.
 When Oscar Marone (Brian Gaskill) opened a new nightclub in town, Macy agreed to perform on opening night, but enemies from Oscar's past tampered with the chandelier that night, which fell, severely injuring Macy.
-Although Macy hung on in the hospital in a coma for a few days, she never woke up, and her mother had to make the choice of whether or not to take her off life support; Sally's actual choice has never been revealed, but Macy is generally assumed to be dead, due to the funeral.
-When Thorne and Darla's daughter was born a few weeks later, she was named Alexandria in honor of Macy.
+Although Macy hung on in the hospital in a coma for a few days, she never woke up, and her mother had to make the choice of whether or not to take her off life support.
+Sally's actual choice has never been revealed, but Macy is generally assumed to be dead due to the funeral.
+When Thorne and Darla's daughter was born a few weeks later, she is named Alexandria in honor of Macy.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Macy at #13 on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "Bobbie Eakes’ songbird spent the bulk of her long run on The Bold and the Beautiful singing the blues, thanks to the fact that her relationship with true love Thorne was, in the best of times, on-again/off-again."